yochaigal/cairn/resources/monsters-other-formats.md

 # Monsters (Other Formats)

-### A print-on-demand bestiary is now available from [Lulu](https://www.lulu.com/shop/yochai-gal-and-flacoalto-/cairn-bestiary/paperback/product-gmgjkz.html), thanks to FlacoAlto!
+### A print-on-demand bestiary is now available from [Lulu](https://www.lulu.com/shop/yochai-gal-and-flacoalto-/cairn-bestiary/paperback/product-gmgjkz.html)!

 ## Other Downloads